BrianJMRogers/rsyncmark/README.md

+## ACQUISITION
+There are two ways of acquiring rsyncmark. selecting the ```clone or download button``` on this page and then clicking ```Download ZIP```.
+This will download rsyncmark as a zip file into your default downloads directory.
+From here, unzip the file and you're ready to go.
+Alternatively, you can clone the directory from your terminal window.
+Simply run the command ```git clone git@github.com:BrianJMRogers/rsyncmark.git``` and the rsyncmark directory will be cloned to your computer.
+Once you have the directory, you're almost ready to use rsyncmark.

 ## DEPENDENCIES

 Expect is an essential part of rsyncmark.
 It is used to respond to the password prompts presented by rsync and ssh.
 Installing Expect is fairly easy, simply run ```sudo yum install``` expect or ```sudo apt-get install expect``` at the command line.
 The Expect homepage can be found at http://expect.sourceforge.net/ where you can find alternative means of downloading the program as well as other information about the package.